Doctoral Student Profile

 I am a final year PhD candidate in the department.
 My research and teaching interests are democratization, development, statecraft, social movements, everyday politics, philosophy of science, ethnographic and historical methods, contemporary political theory, Islam, and Southeast Asia.

-My dissertation project, entitled “Elite-Peasant Relations in Post-Authoritarian Indonesia: Decentralization, Dispossession, and Countermovement,” analyzes agrarian politics in the context of changing political economy in contemporary Indonesia.
+My dissertation project, entitled “Elite-Peasant Relations in Post-Authoritarian Indonesia: Decentralization, Dispossession, and Countermovement,” analyzes agrarian politics in the context of changing state-society relations and political economy in contemporary Indonesia.

 Visiting Research Fellow, Institute for Social and Economic Research, Education, and Information (LP3ES), Jakarta, Indonesia, Summer 2015 – Summer 2017